John Turner (psychologist): Biographical

-Turner was born in East London, where he lived with seven siblings and his parents in a small council flat.
+Turner was born in South London, where he lived with seven siblings and his parents in a small council flat.
 His father was a contractor and Turner would sometimes work with his father installing window frames.
 During the time it took Turner to get his undergraduate degree, he got a job at a printing factory.
 Working at the printing factory-made Turner more aware of the importance of groups in social change.
 He gained experience as a Trades Union Organizer and experienced the importance of groups in terms of achieving social change.
 Being in the group environment also taught Turner how power emerges from the cooperation of group members, which made him aware of the “extent to which attacks on group rationality and group decision making are coded rationales for dismantling the sole source of power available to the powerless.”
 Turner was not someone who fit in easily with his classmates and it could be from his difficulties fitting in and his experience at the printing factory that prompted the need to understand groups.